 - You can pause the import after certain transformation steps are performed, and view the data in the temp table as it exists after performing the step.
-Reviewing this data can help you determine if a particular transform is working as you expect. - For delimited file imports, you can limit development mode processing to a certain number of rows, for more efficient testing and troubleshooting.
+Reviewing this data can help you determine if a particular transform is working as you expect.
+If an import doesn't have defined transformation steps, you can view the import data as it exists after the temp table is populated from the source data. - For delimited file imports, you can limit development mode processing to a certain number of rows, for more efficient testing and troubleshooting.